Diphenhydramine overdoseBenadryl overdose; Sominex overdose; Nytol overdose

 EYES, EARS, NOSE, MOUTH, AND THROAT

 - Blurred vision

 - Dry mouth

-- Low grade fever
+- Low blood pressure

-- Rapid heart rate
+- Rapid heartbeat

 Before Calling Emergency

-- Patient's age, weight, and condition (for example, is the person awake or alert?)
+- Person's age, weight, and condition (for example, is the person awake or alert?)

-- Name of the product (ingredients and strengths, if known)
+- Name of the product (ingredients and strength, if known)

 - Time it was swallowed